 - Data Location

-This architecture is intended for users to quickly and easily test Spark application using Data Flow.
+This architecture is intended for users to quickly and easily test Spark applications using Data Flow.
 After successful feasibility testing, we recommend transferring the source data to Oracle Cloud Infrastructure Object Storage to improve performance and reduce cost.

 - Object Storage

-This architecture uses standard Oracle Cloud Infrastructure Object Storage store processed output so that other cloud services can access the output for further analysis and display.
+This architecture uses standard Oracle Cloud Infrastructure Object Storage to store processed output so that other cloud services can access the output for further analysis and display.

 When analyzing data from external object storage sources using Oracle Cloud Infrastructure Data Flow, consider these deployment options.